 The Fortress Credit Agreement and the Fortress Convertible Note Agreement each contains representations and warranties, events of default and affirmative and negative covenants, which include, among other things, certain restrictions on the ability to pay dividends, create liens, incur additional indebtedness, make investments, dispose of assets, consummate business combinations (except for permitted investment, as defined in the Fortress Credit Agreement and the Fortress Convertible Note Agreement, respectively), and make distributions.
 In addition, financial covenants apply.
 Prior to the May 2023 Fortress Credit Agreement Amendment and the May 2023 Fortress Convertible Note Agreement Amendment, these financial covenants included (a) minimum liquidity of an amount between \$15.0 million and \$20.0 million, depending on EBITDA performance levels and whether a default or event of default existed under the Fortress Credit Agreement, (b) minimum last twelve-month revenue and (c) minimum last twelve-month Earnings before Interest, Taxes, Depreciation, and Amortization ("EBITDA").
-Pursuant to the May 2023 Fortress Credit Agreement Amendment, the financial covenants included in the Fortress Credit Agreement and the Fortress Convertible Note Agreement were amended to (i) decrease the required minimum liquidity to \$2.0 million and, from and after the Closing Date, \$4.0 million, (ii) modify the minimum revenue covenant levels and change to a three-month test period, and (iii) modify the minimum EBITDA covenant levels and change to a three-month test period.
+Pursuant to the May 2023 Fortress Credit Agreement and the Fortress Credit Agreement were amended to (i) decrease the required minimum liquidity to \$2.0 million and, from and after the Closing Date, \$4.0 million, (ii) modify the minimum revenue covenant levels and change to a three-month test period, and (iii) modify the minimum EBITDA covenant levels and change to a three-month test period.
 Revenue and EBITDA financial covenants are tested quarterly.

 The Company was not in compliance with the minimum last twelve-month EBITDA covenant and the minimum last twelve-month revenue covenant under the Fortress Credit Agreement and the agreement governing the Company's senior secured convertible notes as of the December 31, 2022 and the March 31, 2023 quarterly measurement dates, and the Company was not in compliance with the minimum liquidity covenant under the Fortress Credit Agreement and the Fortress Convertible Note Agreement at all times from November 29, 2022, until the date of the May 2023 Fortress Credit Agreement Amendment and the May 2023 Fortress Convertible Note Agreement Amendment, each of which is an event of default under those agreements.
-The Company did not make the payments due under the Fortress Credit Agreement and the Fortress Credit Agreement and the Fortress Convertible Note Agreement.
-Each of these defaults was waived pursuant to the May 2023 Fortress Credit Agreement Amendment and the May 2023 Fortress Convertible Note Agreement Amendment.
+The Company did not make the payments due under the Fortress Credit Agreement and the Fortress Convertible Note Agreement.
+Sconvertible Note Agreement, Sote Agreement on March 31, 2023, which was an event of default under the Fortress Credit Agreement and the Fortress Convertible Note Agreement.
+Each of these defaults was waived pursuant to the May 2023 Fortress Credit Agreement Amendment and the May 2023 Fortress Convertible Note Agreement.